Emerce/WatsonAPIDocumentation/index.md

 ## Introduction
 Watson is the name of the application on which account.emerce.nl runs.
 On the front it provides a public platform for Emerce Users to edit their settings, personal data, preferences etc. On the back it connects to Sherlock, the main back-office system for EMERCE, to proces updates submitted by Users, fetch personal data to be used on the EMERCE websites, manage subscriptions, etc.

+The WatsonAPI provides endpoints to facilitate processes initiated by both Sherlock and (currently the only public client) Emerce.nl.
+Below you will find a list of all available endpoints, a description of their usecases and documentation on how to appraoch them.

 ## RESTful API
 WatsonAPI is a RESTful API.